DavidAmesPup/OptionalTypes/README.md

 There are several solutions to this
 * Accept JSON patch documents.
-* Use API versoning
+* Use API versioning
-* Use special values to indicate intential null.
+* Use special values to indicate intentional null.

 All of these solutions have drawbacks in terms of additional complexity.